-- In the base of a stand mixer, cream together the butter and sugar until it is light and fluffy.
+- Cream together the butter and sugar.
+In the base of a stand mixer, or in a large bowl with a shandy mixer, cream together the butter and sugar until it is light and fluffy.

 - Beat in the peanut butter.

-- Add all of the flour mixture, turn the mixer on low.
+- Add the dry ingredients into the wet.
+Add all of the flour mixture, turn the mixer on low.
 As soon as it is combined enough to turn the mixer up, turn it high until the flour is just combined.